You may be already experiencing it… Fine lines, wrinkles, breakouts, oily skin, or uneven texture.

 - pigmentation from age spots

-With the long list of conditions, it treats it reads like an A list product to the celebrities, and whilst you’ve no doubt heard of it, using Retinol can be another story.
-So for the purpose of this article, were going to cut the confusion and impart our Retinol wisdom to you, free of charge and answer all of your questions here.
+With such a long list of conditions that benefit from this treatment, it sounds like an A-list product for the celebrities, but whilst you’ve no doubt heard of it, using Retinol can be another story.
+So, for this article, we’re going to cut the confusion and impart our Retinol wisdom to you and answer all of your questions, free of charge.

 Great question!
-I’m glad you asked.
-Retinol a topical derivative of vitamin A certainly is the most researched anti ageing ingredient in the world, in order to understand how it works, first, we need to get a little technical and understand collagen, the major structural protein in our body, which we liken to internal scaffolding – without collagen, there would be nothing to hold the cells together.
+We’re glad you asked.
+Retinol, a topical derivative of Vitamin A, is certainly the most researched anti-ageing ingredient globally.
+To understand how it works, we first need to get a little technical and understand collagen, the major structural protein in our body.
+We liken it to internal scaffolding – without collagen, there would be nothing to hold the cells together.

-When we are young, collagen is naturally produced by the body, but as we age collagen synthesis slows down and environmental factors such as UV exposure, diet, stress, and smoking break down the collagen fibers, and the skin starts looking rough, uneven, saggy and wrinkly.
+When we are young, collagen is naturally produced by the body, but as we age, collagen synthesis slows down.
+Environmental factors such as UV exposure, diet, stress, and smoking break down the collagen fibres, and the skin starts looking rough, uneven, saggy, and wrinkly.

-In order for Retinol to become active, it must first be converted to Tretinoin, this is done by enzymes in the skin – where it can work in a number of ways to improve skin health:
+For Retinol to become active, it must first be converted to Tretinoin.
+Enzymes do this in the skin, where they can work in several ways to improve skin health:

-- First, it increases the amounts of collagen in the skin by inactivating matrix metalloproteinases (MMPs), the enzymes in the skin which actually break down collagen.
+- First, it increases the amount of collagen in your skin by inactivating Matrix Metalloproteinases (MMPs), the proteins in the skin that actually break down collagen.
 These are also made more active by UV rays.

-- Next, it increases cellular turnover – that is, it increases the rate at which old skin cells are replaced by new ones.
+- Next, it increases cellular turnover – that is, it increases the rate at which new skin cells replace old ones.

-- Finally, Retinol is also an antioxidant – it blocks reactive free radicals that are generated by UV exposure or toxins in the environment, which wreak havoc in your skin.
+- Finally, Retinol is also an antioxidant; it blocks reactive free radicals generated by UV exposure or toxins in the environment, which wreak havoc in your skin.

 But be warned, don’t confuse Retinol with its fast-acting cousin that requires a prescription.
-This is pure Retinoic Acid — Retin-A, Renova — to name a few brands.
-Retinoic Acid is Retinol’s older sister which works much more effectively, but it’s not without its side effects, such as flaky skin and inflammation.
+That one is pure Retinoic Acid — Retin-A or Renova, to name a few brands.
+Retinoic Acid is Retinol’s older sister, which works much more effectively, but it’s not without its side effects, such as flaky skin and inflammation.

-This form of Vitamin A is more active than Retinyl Palmitate – about as active as Retinoic Acid (Retin-A) and is actually the form in which Vitamin A is stored by the liver.
+This form of Vitamin A is more active than Retinyl Palmitate – about as active as Retinoic Acid (Retin-A).
+It is actually the form in which the liver stores Vitamin A.

 Retinol is two metabolic steps away from being Retinoic Acid – this is one of the falsities that has deceived many formulators and clinicians into believing that it will deliver Retinoic Acid more efficiently than Retinyl Palmitate.
 What seems to be ignored is that Retinol is only one metabolic step away from Retinyl Palmitate, and that is actually the preferred metabolic route for Retinol that is applied to the skin – this is why we use Retinyl Palmitate in the Naked Chemist formulations.

-Topically-applied Retinol is almost completely converted into Retinyl Palmitate and only a tiny fraction remains as Retinol that can be metabolised to Retinaldehyde and then to Retinoic Acid.
-Then, why use Retinol at all if it is just going to be converted into Retinyl Palmitate?
-One reasoning is that various isomers of Vitamin A are essential to impart the full effects, and by supplying it in its various forms, you can increase the chances of widespread Retinoic Acid isomers.
+Topically-applied Retinol is almost completely converted into Retinyl Palmitate, and only a tiny fraction remains as Retinol that can be metabolised to Retinaldehyde and then to Retinoic Acid.
+Why use Retinol at all, if it is just going to be converted into Retinyl Palmitate?
+One reasoning is that various isomers of Vitamin A are essential to impart the full effects.
+By supplying it in its various forms, you can increase the chances of getting widespread Retinoic Acid isomers.
 The skin cells make different shapes of Retinoic Acid naturally.

-This is Retinol’s ‘big sister’ that is referred to as Tretinoin, Retin-A, Renova, and others.
-It is thought to be the most potent form of Vitamin A, working on the DNA of the cell’s nucleus.
+This is Retinol’s ‘big sister’, referred to as Tretinoin, Retin-A, Renova, and others.
+It is thought to be the most potent form of Vitamin A, working on the cell’s nucleus’ DNA.
 A doctor’s prescription is required for this ingredient; however, it’s coupled with more potential side-effects such as flaky skin or redness.

 This is an intermediate form of Vitamin A, one step away from Retinoic acid.
 Retinol is oxidised into Retinaldehyde, which is then oxidised one step further into Retinoic acid.

-All of these bring wonderful things to the skin, but Retinol has a lot more research behind it.
-It works deep below the surface in the dermis to encourage turnover and reveal youthful, bright skin.
-Unlike Vitamin C and Salicylic Acid — which slough of dead cells that build up over time — Retinol promotes cellular repair on a deeper microscopic scale.
-It is also a true multi-tasker that has amazing skin benefits as discussed above.
+These ingredients bring wonderful things to the skin, but Retinol has a lot more research behind it.
+It works deep below the surface in the dermis to encourage cellular turnover and reveal youthful, bright skin unlike Vitamin C and Salicylic Acid — which slough of dead cells that build up over time — retinol promotes cellular repair on a deeper, microscopic scale.
+It is also a true multi-tasker that has amazing skin benefits, as discussed above.

-Using Retinol at night is best, and build up slowly, start with a couple of nights a week.
+Using Retinol at night is the best option, and then build up slowly — start with a couple of nights a week.
 It’s important to build up to whatever works best for your skin.
-Some are able to tolerate it every night, those with more sensitive skin may only be able to tolerate it every other night or even less.
+Some can tolerate it every night; those with more sensitive skin may only be able to tolerate it every other night, or even less.

-In order to maximise results, long term use is best, it takes about six to eight weeks for your skin to turn over because although Retinol will speed up the process of cellular turnover, it is still going to take multiple weeks to see results.
+To maximise results, long-term use is best.
+It takes about six to eight weeks for your skin to turn over because although Retinol will speed up the process, it is still going to take several weeks to see results.

-Use at the opposite end of the day to your Vitamin C. I’m not a fan of using too many actives on the skin at once, keep your routine simple.
-Generally, I feel it is best to not layer too many products whether you are using a Retinol or not.
-It can reduce how well the products work.
-It may also cause chemical burns, so it is important to avoid chemical peels while using retinol, especially if you have sensitive, delicate skin.
+Use at the opposite end of the day to your Vitamin C. I’m not a fan of using too many actives on the skin at once — keep your routine simple.
+Generally, I feel it is best not to layer too many products, whether using a Retinoid.
+It can reduce how well the products work and may also cause chemical burns.
+Therefore, it is important to avoid chemical peels while using retinol, especially if you have sensitive, delicate skin.

-Bottom line if in doubt stop immediately, and the re-introduce slowly and don’t overstimulate your skin with too many actives like Vitamin C, Niacinamide, and Alpha and Beta hydroxy acids – this is about really listening to your skin and treating it with respect.
+Bottom line?
+If in doubt, stop immediately, and then re-introduce slowly.
+Don’t overstimulate your skin with too many actives like Vitamin C, Niacinamide, or Alpha/Beta Hydroxy acids — this is about really listening to your skin and treating it with respect.

-So we have established that Retinol is a topical derivative of vitamin A and is the most researched anti ageing ingredient in the world.
+So, we have established that Retinol is a topical derivative of Vitamin A and is the most researched anti-ageing ingredient globally.

-It increases the amounts of collagen in the skin by inactivating matrix metalloproteinases (MMPs), the enzymes in the skin which actually break down collagen.
-It increases cellular turnover and retinol is a potent antioxidant blocking the free radicals that are generated by UV exposure or toxins in the environment, which wreak lead to premature ageing.
+It increases the amount of collagen in your skin by inactivating matrix metalloproteinases (MMPs), the enzymes in the skin, which actually break down collagen.
+It increases cellular turnover and is a potent antioxidant, blocking the free radicals generated by UV exposure or toxins in the environment, leading to premature ageing.

-There are lots of derivatives of Vitamin A, but he one that has a real affinity with your skin is Retinyl palmitate, which is a mild, yet still very active, form of Vitamin A that is easily tolerated by your skin.
-It is a high-energy molecule that is extremely desirable to cells, and more than 80% of the Vitamin A found normally in the skin is in the form of Retinyl Palmitate.
+There are lots of derivatives of Vitamin A. Still, the one with a real affinity with your skin is Retinyl palmitate, a mild, yet still, the very active form that is easily tolerated by your skin.
+It is a high-energy molecule that is extremely desirable to cells, and more than 80% of the Vitamin A normally found in the skin is in the form of Retinyl Palmitate.

-Retinoic acid goes by the name of Tretinoin, Retin-A, Renova, and is only available by prescription, yes its role on the skin is powerful but it also has some bad side-effects, so use with caution.
+Retinoic acid goes by Tretinoin, Retin-A, Renova, and is only available by prescription.
+Yes, its role on the skin is powerful, but it also has some bad side-effects, so use with caution.

-Retinol in the form of retinyl palmitate is the number one ingredient for warding off premature ageing with more research around it than any other ingredient.
-Working deep in the dermis to reveal youthful, bright skin, promoting cellular repair on a deeper microscopic level.
-It is also a wonderful multi-tasker that brings a myriad of benefits to the skin.
+Retinol is the form of Retinyl Palmitate is the number one ingredient for warding off premature ageing, with more research around it than any other ingredient.
+Working deep in the dermis to reveal youthful, bright skin, promoting cellular repair on a deeper microscopic level, it is also a wonderful multi-tasker that brings many benefits to the skin.